 RefuAid support access to language tuition, education, housing and employment.

 More people are moving than ever before.
 Many people are moving because they are forced to.
-When arriving in a new community or country people who have been forced to flee their home face huge challenges in accessing housing, healthcare, education and employment.
+When arriving in a new community or country people who have been forced to flee their home face huge challenges in accessing housing, language tuition, education and employment.
 There are few initiatives successfully providing long-term solutions in refugee hosting communities.
-This create a cycle of dependency on emergency response solutions such as food and clothing donations.
+This creates a cycle of dependency on emergency response.

 Your support enables us to increase access to education, employment, housing and healthcare in refugee-hosting communities.
 Our projects support both newly-arrived refugees and the local community.
 Refugee camps place a limit on people's human rights and strip away people's ability to make their own choices about their lives.
 We look to solutions that restore independence and dignity.
 The projects we support and run show there is another way to support both refugees and the whole community.